biddisco/pycicle/README.md

 The build script will checkout the latest master branch, merge the PR (branch) into it, then do ctest configure/build/test with submit steps after each configure/build/test step respectively to produce an entry in the dashboard that is updated as the build progresses.
+Note that if a pull request is modified whilst a previous build is still going, an `scancel` of the existing job is used to terminate the first before starting the second.

 Every M seconds, pycicle will find (scrape) a small log file generated in each build dir that contains a summary of config/build/test results and update the github PR status based on it so that build failures